 Although it has a bit of a reputation for being expensive, there are plenty of fun free things to do in Dublin without being a budget traveler.
 The capital of the Republic of Ireland has excellent museums, beautiful architecture and lots of history that visitors can enjoy without spending a single Euro.
-Spend a weekend (or longer) getting to know Dublin without breaking the bank or feeling like you’re missing out!
+Spend a long weekend in Dublin without breaking the bank or feeling like you’re missing out!

 Visit a Museum